-Criterion Article 20 (10) Verification Report 18 Underwriting standards for securitised exposures are no less stringent than those applied to non-securitised exposures Verification Method: Due Diligence The Originator and the Back Book Originator have originated the underlying exposures for the Transaction with the equivalent level of skill and care than for those that applied at the time of origination to similar non-securitised exposures, see Clause 10.2 "EU and UK Securitisation Regulation Warranties", Item (b) of the MSA.
+Criterion Article 20 (10) Verification Report 18 Verification Method: Legal (Prospectus, Mortgage Sale Agreement) / Due Diligence The Originator and the Back Book Originator have originated the underlying exposures for the Transaction with the equivalent level of skill and care as for those that applied at the time of origination to similar non-securitised exposures, see Clause 10.2 "EU and UK Securitisation Regulation Warranties", Items (b) - (e) of the MSA.
 Those non-securitised exposures are considered similar as they belong to the same asset type as the securitised exposures, i.e. residential loans that are secured by one or more mortgages on residential immovable property, see Article 1 (a) (i) of the RTS on Homogeneity.
-As confirmed in the Due Diligence Presentation and also by the Originator in the Final Prospectus (see Section "REGULATORY DISCLOSURE", Sub-section "Credit Granting", items (a) - (e)), no distinction is made between securitised and non-securitised exposures in any respect, be it applicable regulatory standards, competence grid and involvement of decision-makers, distribution channels, product types and product characteristics, lending standards, approval processes, credit processing, customer service, risk controlling processes, accounting and reporting (except for the required reporting of the securitisation Transaction).
+As confirmed in the Due Diligence and also by the Originator in the Prospectus (see Clause 10.2 "EU and UK Securitisation Regulation Warranties", Items (a) - (e) of the MSA), no distinction is made between securitised and non-securitised exposures in any respect, be it applicable regulatory standards, competence grid and involvement of decision-makers, distribution channels, product types and product characteristics, lending standards, approval processes, credit processing, customer service, risk controlling processes, accounting and reporting (except for the required reporting of the securitisation Transaction).
 Employees of the Originator as well as mortgage brokers involved in the underwriting do not know whether a risk position currently being processed for application will be securitised at a later stage or not.
 The same has been the case for the Back Book Originator.

-Criterion Article 20 (10) Verification Report 19 Where the underlying exposures are residential mortgage loans, does the portfolio include loans that have been self- certified by the loan applicants?
-Verification Method : Due Diligence As confirmed in the Due Diligence Presentation, the Originator verifies the information provided by the loan applicant in the course of the loan application process (e.g. household income).
+Criterion Article 20 (10) Verification Report 19 Where the underlying exposures are residential mortgage loans , does the portfolio include loans that have been self- certified by the loan applicants?
+Verification Method: Due Diligence / Legal (Prospectus, Mortgage Sale Agreement) As confirmed in the Due Diligence, the Originator verifies the information provided by the loan applicant in the course of the loan application process (e.g. household income).
 Such information includes in particular relevant information that is considered relevant for assessing the creditworthiness of a borrower (e.g. income information for non-income generating residential property and rental income for income generating residential property), for access to collateral or for fraud prevention.
-In particular, the Originator represents and warrants for itself and for the Back Book Originator that in respect of each Loan, and prior to the making of an advance to a borrower, all investigations, searches and other action and enquiries in respect of the relevant Property which a Prudent Mortgage Lender would normally make when advancing money to an individual on the security of residential property in Ireland were taken, see Section "SUMMARY OF KEY TRANSACTION DOCUMENTS", "Mortgage Sale Agreement", Paragraph "Representations and Warranties", items 47. and 50. of the Final Prospectus.
+In particular, the Originator represents and warrants for itself and for the Back Book Originator that in respect of each Loan, and prior to the making of an advance to a borrower, all investigations, searches and other action and enquiries in respect of the relevant Property which a Prudent Mortgage Lender would normally make when advancing money to an individual on the security of residential property in Ireland were taken, see Section "OVERVIEW OF KEY TRANSACTION DOCUMENTS", Sub-section "Mortgage Sale Agreement", Paragraph "Representations and Warranties", Items 42., 47. and 50. of the Prospectus.
 The Originator confirms that none of the Loans was marketed and underwritten on the premise that the loan applicant or, where applicable, intermediaries were made aware that the information provided by the loan applicant might not be verified by the lender, see Clause 10.2 "EU and UK Securitisation Regulation Warranties", Item (c) of the MSA.